PG West talks

 My tour this week of the PostgreSQL West conference has taught me that you can deliver three talks in two days, or you can have fun seeing other people’s talks, but it’s rather difficult to do both.
-My own talks are now uploaded to our talks page.
 You can also find the slides from Hannu’s talk on Django/Python database calls, which unfortunately he was too ill to deliver in person.

 Out of the limited number of other presentations I did see, the standout for me was Nathan Boley’s look at “Improving Planner Prediction Accuracy with Custom Selectivity Function”.
 I’m hoping to take Nathan’s new ideas for judging how close the PostgreSQL statistics match the underlying data and apply them to some difficult tables on a few client production systems.